Beat Saber: Gameplay

-The player uses VR motion controllers to wield a pair of glowing sabers, which by default are colored red and blue for left and right respectively.
+The player uses VR controllers to relocate a pair of glowing sabers, which by default are colored red and blue for left and right respectively, although the colors are changeable to any color.
 In each song, the game presents the player with a stream of approaching blocks laid out in sync with the song's beats and notes, located in one of the 12 possible positions of a 4x3 grid.
 Each one may also be marked with an arrow indicating one of eight possible directions in which the block may be required to be cut through.
-There are also blocks with dots instead of arrows, which players may hit in any direction.
+There are also blocks with dots instead of arrows, which players may hit in any direction from the sides (not poked through the dot).
 When a block is properly cut by a saber, it is destroyed and a score is awarded, based on the length and angle of the swing and the accuracy of the cut.

-In addition, there are occasionally bombs that the player should not hit, and obstacles in the form of oncoming walls that the player's head should avoid.
-Underneath the path where the blocks travel is a white bar that slowly fills up as the player hits notes correctly.
-If the player hits any note in the incorrect direction, this 'energy bar' will decrease by a small bit.
-If the player completely misses a note, the bar will lose a larger amount.
-If the bar becomes completely empty, the level will end.
+In addition, there are sometimes bombs that the player should not hit, and obstacles in the form of oncoming walls that the player's head should avoid.
+The term "map" refers to the layout of these blocks, walls, and bombs in a song.

+Underneath the path where the blocks travel is a white "energy bar," also called "battery".
+At the beginning of every song, the bar is halfway full, slowly filling up as the player hits notes correctly.
+If the player makes mistakes, such as hitting a note in the incorrect direction or with the wrong saber, hitting a bomb or running into a wall, the bar will decrease.
+If the bar becomes empty, the level will end.

 Since the addition of Original Soundtrack (OST) 5, two new mechanics were introduced to the game.
-One new mechanic features a new block called a Chain, which starts with a "slice" which indicates which direction to cut.
-After the lead slice, there are a number of smaller "slices" which can be cut.
-The other new mechanic is the arc.
-An arc is a line showing the recommended path for your saber to follow.
+One of them features a new block called a Chain, which starts with a block which indicates which direction to cut.
+After the lead slice, there are several smaller blocks which can be cut.
+The other new mechanic is the Arc, a line showing the recommended path for a saber to follow.
 It is connected to a block and continues on until it either connects to another block or stops altogether.
-Both of these new mechanics also calculate score differently than the original blocks.
+Both of these new mechanics calculate score differently than the original blocks.

-Since its early access stages, the game included a single-player mode as well as a party mode, which features a leaderboard with the player's names, which are entered after each song is played.
-Additionally, the game includes a level editor and a practice mode that allows the player to alter the song's speed, or start playing it from any point in time, and not just the beginning.
-The game added a multiplayer mode in which anywhere from two to five players can play a level together, with the person with the highest score winning.
-In multiplayer mode, the game awards the player with badges based on performance.
-These are: Longest journey, Casual cutter, Saber surgeon, Lumberjack, Jazz hands, Fencer, Restless slicer, Nihilist, No mercy, and Air slicer.